-Note: for in vitro diagnostic use only.
+NOTE: for in-vitro diagnostic use only

-Accutest H. pylori Urease Test is CLIA WAIVED
+Jant Accutest Rapid Urease Test is CLIA WAIVED

 Facilities performing testing must have a CLIA Certificate of Waiver.
 42 USA 263a(c)(2).
 Any laboratory eligible for a Certificate of Waiver must follow the test system instructions, including use with only the waived specimen type, instructions for limitations/intended use, and performance of QC testing as a failure-alert mechanism.
 (42 CFR 493.15(e).)
 Any modification to the test or the manufacturer's instructions will result in the test being classified as highly complex.